ecmwf-projects/ibicus/docs/source/getting_started/overview.rst

      - QDM is a parametric quantile mapping method that also attempts to be trend-preserving.
 It extends ECDFM such that the two quantile mappings defined there are not only added but also divided by each other to create multiplicative correction.
 Furthermore it includes both a running window over the year: to account for seasonality, as well as one over the future period to account for changes in trends.
    * - :py:class:`DeltaChange`
      - * Maraun 2016
      - Delta Change applies the trend from historical to future climate model to the observations.
-Although technically not a bias correction method, as no transformation is applied to the climate model, it is included here as it provides an adjusted future climatology.
+Although technically not a bias adjustment method, as no transformation is applied to the climate model, it is included here as it provides an adjusted future climatology.

 However, users can also adapt the settings of different debiasers to adapt them to their use-case, for example:

 >>> pr_debiaser1 = QuantileMapping.for_precipitation(model_type = "hurdle")
 >>> pr_debiaser2 = pr_debiaser2 = QuantileMapping.for_precipitation(model_type = "censored")

-*… as well as a framework for evaluating the performance of different bias correction methods:*
+*… as well as a framework for evaluating the performance of different bias adjustment methods:*

-Bias correction is prone to misuse and can generate seemingly meaningful results even if applied to variables that have no physical link whatsoever.
-Any bias correction approach should therefore include a thorough evaluation of the obtained results, not only of marginal aspects of the corrected statistics, but also comparing the multivariate, temporal and spatial structure of observations, the raw climate model and the bias corrected climate model.
+bias adjustment is prone to misuse and can generate seemingly meaningful results even if applied to variables that have no physical link whatsoever.
+Any bias adjustment approach should therefore include a thorough evaluation of the obtained results, not only of marginal aspects of the corrected statistics, but also comparing the multivariate, temporal and spatial structure of observations, the raw climate model and the bias corrected climate model.

-ibicus includes a framework that enables the user to conduct this evaluation as part of the bias correction process.
+ibicus includes a framework that enables the user to conduct this evaluation as part of the bias adjustment process.
 The evaluation framework consists of three parts:

-- Assumptions testing: this component helps the user check some assumptions underlying the use of different bias correction methods to choose the most appropriate method and refine its parameters.
+- Assumptions testing: this component helps the user check some assumptions underlying the use of different bias adjustment methods to choose the most appropriate method and refine its parameters.

 - Evaluation of the method on a validation period: This component enables you to compare the bias corrected model to the ‘raw’ model and observations / reanalysis data, all on a chosen validation period.
 The following table summarises the types of analysis that can be conducted in this component: